 According to the Factual Review by Margaret Wilson, "There was never any mention in the meticulous and exhaustive breeding records, whelping logs, descriptions of markings colors, etc., and stud books kept by gentlemen of unimpeachable integrity of any dog being produced that was, in fact or in fantasy, a dilute.
 Not in ANY of the retriever breeds developed from the St. John's dog during that time in Great Britain.
 The dilute allele was introduced after the establishment of the recognized breeds.
 In the case of the Labrador this introduction occurred in the USA during the latter part of the 20th century."

-Because a variety of breeds were crossed with Labs early in their history, occasionally a mismark will pop up.
-Some have tan markings like a Doberman, some are brindle like a Great Dane, some are splashed with white.
+Because a variety of breeds were crossed with Labs early in their history, occasionally mismarks popped up.
+Some had tan markings like a Doberman, some were brindled like a Great Dane, and some were splashed with white.
 These mismarks are rare, but they do still occur.
-Unlike the 'silver Labs' these dogs are considered purebred Labs.
+Unlike the silver Labs, these dogs are considered purebred Labs.

-Interestingly there was no mention of 'silver Labs' until the mid-1900s.
-And for years after that they were only found in the US.
+Interestingly there was no mention of silver Labs until the mid-twentieth century.
+And for years after that, they were only found in the US.
 There were none in the United Kingdom until 2006 when some silvers were exported from the US.
-If these dogs really were purebred Labradors they should have appeared a long time ago in the breed's home country.
+If these silver dogs were purebred Labradors they should have appeared a long time ago in the breed's home country.

 So where did this color come from?

 Most likely from the Weimaraner which comes "in shades of mouse-gray to silver-gray" per the breed standard.
-Every dog of this breed has two copies of the recessive dilution gene ("dd") which gives them the silvery color.
+Every dog of this breed has two copies of the recessive dilution gene ("dd") which causes the silvery color.

 Labs, however, do not have the dilution gene.
-A purebred Lab is "DD" which means they have two copies of the dominant, non-dilute gene.
+A purebred Lab has "DD" genes which means they have two copies of the dominant, non-dilute gene.

-Breeding Labs with Weimaraners will produce dogs with normal Lab colors, however they will all carry the dilute gene ("Dd").
+Crossing Labs with Weimaraners will produce dogs with normal Lab colors, however, they will all carry the dilute gene ("Dd").
 Breeding these dogs together can produce dogs that don't carry the dilute gene and dogs that carry one copy of that gene.
 These dogs will have normal Lab colors.
-However that cross can also produce dogs that have two copies of the dilute gene ("dd") with diluted colors.
+However, that cross can also produce dogs that have two copies of the dilute gene ("dd") with diluted colors.

 The dilute colors have been named "charcoal", "silver" and "champagne."
 These dogs often have a lavender cast to the coat and light greenish eyes, both traits from the Weimaraner.